Sign-up for 10% OFF your first order 🔐

 There are times when I can't be bothered to apply sunscreen, I don't want to or it isn't practical.

-If I know I'm going to be outside in the sun for a long period of time, such as a long walk, hike, climb, day on the beach or sitting on a boat, I turn to UPF clothing.
+If I know I'm going to be outside in the sun for a long period of time, such as a long walk, hike, climb, day on the beach or sitting on a boat, I turn to sun protective clothing.
+How easy is it just to throw on a t-shirt after all?

 Is UPF clothing all rash vests and wet suits?